andrewdavidmackenzie/pigg/README.md

 ## Further out ideas

-* trigger a script or WebAssembly plugin on an input event (edge, level, etc)
+* trigger a script or WebAssembly plugin on an input event (edge, level, etc.)
 * able to have UI on different device to where GPIO is and connect remotely
 * hence able to connect the native UI to a remote device, where some "agent" is running
 * have an "agent" able to run on a Pi Pico